olgarozhdestvina/Fundamentals-of-Data-Analysis-Project/README.md

 1. Make sure that you have Python installed
 2. Download or clone current repository "Fundamentals-of-Data-Analysis-Project"
 3. Open Command Interpreter and get into correct directory
+4. Install packages by running pip install -r requirements.txt (recommended through virtual environment to avoid possible break of system tools or other projects)
-4. Run Jupyter notebook
+5. Run Jupyter notebook
-5. On the home page of opened Jupyter server select Power_production_models.ipynb
+6. On the home page of opened Jupyter server select Power_production_models.ipynb